El Paso FMLA Attorney

-Experienced employment law attorney Daniela Labinoti is knowledgeable in the laws regarding family and medical leave and will guide you through each step of the legal process.
+Experienced El Paso employment law attorney Daniela Labinoti is knowledgeable in the laws regarding family and medical leave and will guide you through each step of the legal process.

 If you have been unlawfully denied FMLA leave, discouraged from taking a qualified leave or have experienced adverse treatment by your employer as a result of taking FMLA leave, we are here to help.
-Contact us for a free initial consultation by calling our office in El Paso at 915-581-4600.
+Contact our El Paso FMLA Attorney for a free initial consultation by calling our office in El Paso at 915-581-4600.

-When you suspect your FMLA rights have been violated, it is important to promptly speak to an attorney who will give you straightforward information regarding your case.
+When you suspect your FMLA rights have been violated, it is important to promptly speak to an El Paso FMLA Attorney who will give you straightforward information regarding your case.
 The FMLA only applies to organizations with at least 50 employees, and it only covers employees who have worked with the organization for at least one year and have worked at least 1,250 hours within the past 12 months.
 This means that many part-time employees may not be covered.

 In any claim against your employer, there are deadlines that must be met.
 Be sure to consult with an experienced FMLA lawyer about your case as soon as possible.
 Attorney Daniela Labinoti can be reached online or at 915-581-4600.